 In this example, a 12,000 ft mountain is used; there are dozens this size in the American West.
 However, these mountains are only around 6000 feet tall, as measured from their base.
 Therefore, a launch tunnel must begin 5000 ft below the Earth's surface.
 Due to its 55 degree angle, the tunnel is 2.54 miles in length to accommodate the 2.5 mile requirement to launch an X-33-size SSTO RLV into orbit.
 This is the ideal angle for space launch, and today's vertically launched spacecraft turn toward that angle after launch.
-There are several methods of pneumatic launch.
+There are several methods of pneumatic launch that have been studied for decades, known at Vactrain.
 This example uses the most simple, where compressed air rapidly pushes a piston up a steel-clad tunnel.
 A 2001 NASA study confirmed the viability of a pneumatic accelerator for space launch.

 An RLV is prepared for launch in the RLV Prep Hangar on the surface.
 Two lightweight disposable sabots are fitted tightly around the RLV to provide a smooth conical shape to enable safe movement within the tunnel.
 When ready, the RLV is inserted into the tunnel though a large Tunnel Hangar Door and placed atop a massive piston (depicted at right), which was locked into place for loading.

 The hangar door is closed and huge industrial air compressors build pressure in the compression chamber some 5000 feet below.
 They also extract air from the tunnel above the RLV, creating a vacuum.
 This air builds pressure below the piston until it can support the weight of the RLV.
 The piston is unlocked and air slowly released to lower the RLV down into the Launch Chamber at the bottom of the tunnel.
 The air compressors continue working to build up intense pressure in the compressed air chamber.